DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Method

 \subsection{Boundary-Aware Video Compression}

-Given the audio-driven video segments, we perform adaptive compression within each segment.
-The key idea is that not all segments deserve equal compression: segments aligned with information-dense audio (rapid speech, complex narration) should retain more video tokens to preserve the rich visual context, while segments corresponding to silence or ambient noise can be compressed more aggressively.
+Given the audio-guided video segments, we perform adaptive compression within each segment.
+The key idea is that not all segments deserve equal compression: segments associated with information-dense audio (rapid speech, complex narration) should retain more video tokens to preserve the rich visual context, while segments associated with silence or ambient noise can be compressed more aggressively.

 \textbf{Audio-guided adaptive compression ratio.} We use the audio retention rate as a proxy for segment-level information density.
-For each video segment $s$ corresponding to audio segment $[b_{s-1}^a, b_s^a)$, we compute the audio retention rate $\bar{m}_a^{(s)}$ (fraction of audio tokens retained in that segment by tri-signal fusion).
+For each video segment $s$ associated with audio interval $[b_{s-1}^a, b_s^a)$, we compute the audio retention rate $\bar{m}_a^{(s)}$ (fraction of audio tokens retained in that segment by tri-signal fusion).
 The video compression ratio is then adapted:

 where $\rho_v$ is the base video compression ratio and $\lambda_r = 0.1$ controls adaptation strength.
 Segments with high audio retention (semantically important) receive lower compression; segments with low audio retention receive higher compression.